 The Survivorship Program enables survivors to take an active role in their renewed health and teaches them how to educate their family members and healthcare team about their needs.

-We offer a Survivorship Clinic at the Seattle Cancer Care Alliance to help survivors understand their cancer diagnosis and treatment, address the chronic effects of cancer and its therapy, provide monitoring recommendations to allow for early identification of treatment-related sequelae and promote health-protective behaviors.
+We offer a Survivorship Clinic to help survivors understand their cancer diagnosis and treatment, address the chronic effects of cancer and its therapy, provide monitoring recommendations to allow for early identification of treatment-related sequelae and promote health-protective behaviors.

 Dr. Baker joined the Survivorship Program as director in February of 2009.
 He works with pediatric bone marrow transplant patients and also leads the pediatric survivorship program at Seattle Children’s.

 Ms. Ballard is a project manager for the Survivorship Program.
 She manages research studies for adolescent and young adult cancer survivors.

 Ms. Bartell is the project coordinator for outreach activities and events for the Survivorship Program.